guardian/gu/README.md

 4. `./scripts/.gu/after-build`
 5. `./scripts/.gu/after-all`

-You can use this feature to set up your environment before running a task, or to clean up afterwards etc.
+These can be useful to set up your environment before running a task, or to clean up afterwards etc.

 ## Development